GoogleContainerTools/skaffold/docs/design_proposals/user_survey_hooks.md

 #### Rules to show survey prompt
 When prompting users with surveys, we need to keep in mind 2 important rules
-1) Don't prompt users too often.
+1) *Don't prompt users too often.*
    Currently, we only prompt users to fill in HaTs survey every two weeks until they fill.
-2) Don't prompt users if they have already taken the survey.
+2) *Don't prompt users if they have already taken the survey.*
-   Currently, we only prompt users to fill in Hats Survey if they haven't taken it in last 3 months.
+   Currently, we only prompt users to fill in HaTS Survey if they haven't taken it in last 3 months.

-For non HaTs surveys or user surveys, we will follow the same rules,
+For non HaTS surveys or user surveys, we will follow the same rules,
 1) Prompt users to fill in the survey once 2 weeks if its relevant to them until they fill it.
 2) Stop prompting once they have taken the survey.